-- 4.1 The fundamental principle underpinning joint health scrutiny will be cooperation and partnership with a mutual understanding of the following aims: - To improve the health of local people and to tackle health inequalities;

-- To represent the views of local people and ensure that these views are identified and integrated into local health service plans, services and commissioning; - To scrutinise whether all parts of the community are able to access health services and whether the outcomes of health services are equally good for all sections of the community; and, - To work with NHS bodies and local health providers to ensure that their health services are planned and provided in the best interests of the communities they serve.
+- 4.1 The fundamental principle underpinning joint health scrutiny will be cooperation and partnership with a mutual understanding of the following aims: - To improve the health of local people and to tackle health inequalities (outcome-focussed); - To ensure that scrutiny activity adopts an appropriate balance between a focus on future service delivery and a focus on responding to immediate concerns/ issues (balanced) - To represent the views of local people and ensure that these views are identified and integrated into local health service plans, services and commissioning (inclusive); - To scrutinise whether all parts of the community are able to access health services and whether the outcomes of health services are equally good for all sections of the community (evidence-informed); and, - To work with NHS bodies and local health providers to ensure that their health services are planned and provided in the best interests of the communities they serve, taking into account any potential impact on health service staff (collaborative).

-5. SUBSTANTIAL DEVELOPMENT/VARIATION TO SERVICES
+5. SUBSTANTIAL DEVELOPMENT OF /VARIATION TO SERVICES